 To ensure user safety, the 15.5-foot-wide path has one lane in each direction for bicyclists and an outside lane designated for walkers.
 The bike and pedestrian path is named after the late East Bay Bicycle Coalition founder and Bay Bridge Trail advocate, Alex Zuckermann.
 A plaque bearing his name is located on the trail.

 Segments of the bike and pedestrian path are subject to periodic closures so crews can safely complete remaining construction activities.
-Please contine to check this site for the most up-to-date information.
+There is a gate at the Oakland Touchdown (see Bay Bridge Trail map) that may occassionally be closed while demolition activities are in progress.
+Please check this site or Twitter (@BayBridgeInfo) for the most up-to-date information.

 PARKING & FACILITIES

-Trash cans and restrooms are available on the trail prior to reaching the bridge.
-There is no drinking water available at this time.
+Trash cans and restrooms are available along the trail prior to reaching the bridge.
+At the Yerba Buena Island Vista Point, restrooms and drink water are available.
 Please plan accordingly by ensuring that you are adequately prepared.

 Long-term construction is on-going in the vicinity of the Maritime St./Burma Rd. in Oakland, and on Yerba Buena Island.